 Only 2 Paying Places There Are Adjustments Needed To Your Push / Fold ICM Strategy In 6-Max SNGs

-Update: In 2019 you need to know the math... if you are still playing by feel, then you are giving away equity to opponents who know the raw numbers better than you!
+Update: These days you need to know the math... if you are still playing by feel, then you are giving away equity to opponents who know the raw numbers better than you!
 My personal recommendation is for a tool called ICMIZER 2.
 You use this between sessions to highlight optimal plays (it shows you errors and missed opportunities).
 After just a couple of days, you'll be plugging leaks you never knew you had!
 Check out www.icmpoker.com and try some calculations for free.

 Six-Max Sit and Go tournaments are a popular alternative to the standard 9 or 10 handed games.
 This article looks at Bubble Play in 6-Max Sit n Go Tournaments and highlights some of the strategy adjustments dictated by the different prize structure.